 Where (to go)?

 Animal licensing occurs at the Township Clerk's Office at the Government & Community Complex, located at 710 Hermann Road in North Brunswick.
 This is also the location for township-sponsored rabies clinics.
-Should your pet be impounded, it will be taken to a facility in New Brunswick.
+Should your pet be impounded, it will be taken to a facility in Newark.
 All fines and licensing fees must be paid to the North Brunswick Municipal Clerk prior to pick-up.

 Things to Know